Mir-enti-ai/MIR/README.md

 ## 📱 Usage

 1. Open the web interface at `http://localhost:3000`
-2. Connect your WhatsApp number through the interface
 3. Start chatting with the bot!

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- OpenAI for providing the language model capabilities
-- LangChain for the AI framework
-- FastAPI for the backend framework
-- React and Material-UI for the frontend components